A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Introduction

 \section{Introduction}

-There are many practical scenarios where strategic players with different sets of observations are involved in a time-evolving dynamical process such that their actions influence each others' payoffs.
-Such scenarios include repeated online advertisement auctions, wireless resource sharing, competing sellers and energy markets.
-In the case of repeated online advertisement auctions, advertisers place bids for locations on a website to sell a product.
-These bids are based on the value of that product, which is privately observed by an advertiser and past actions of everybody else, which are observed publicaly.
-Each advertiser's goal is to maximize its reward, which depends on the value of the products and on the actions taken by everybody else.
-A similar scenario can be considered for wireless resource sharing where players are allocated channels that interfere with each other.
-Each player privately observes its channel gain and takes actions, which may be the choice of modulation and coding scheme and also the transmission power.
-The reward here is the rate each player gets at time $t$, which is a function of everyone's channel gain and actions.
-Consider another scenario where different sellers compete to sell different but related goods which are complementary, substitutable or in general, with externalities.
-The true value of the goods is private information of a seller who, at each stage, takes an action to stock some amount of goods for sale.
-Her profit is based on some market mechanism (say through Walrasian prices) based on the true value of all the goods and their availability in the market, which depends on the actions of the other sellers.
-Each seller wants to maximize her own profit.
-Finally, a similar scenario also exists for energy markets where different suppliers (to their different end consumers) bid their estimated power outputs to an independent system operator (ISO) that forms the market mechanism to determine the prices assessed to the different suppliers.
-Each supplier wants to maximize its returns, which depend on its cost of production of energy, which is their private information, and the market-determined prices which depend on all the bids.
+Several practical applications involve dynamic interaction of strategic decision-makers with private and public observations.
+Such applications include repeated online advertisement auctions, wireless resource sharing, and energy markets.
+In repeated online advertisement auctions, advertisers place bids for locations on a website to sell a product.
+These bids are calculated based on the value of that product, which is privately observed by the advertiser and past actions of other advertisers, which are observed publicly.
+Each advertiser's goal is to maximize its reward, which for an auction depends on the actions taken by others.
+In wireless resource sharing, players are allocated channels that interfere with each other.
+Each player privately observes its channel gain and takes an action, which can be the choice of modulation or coding scheme and also the transmission power.
+The reward it receives depends on the rate the player gets, which is a function of each player's channel gain and other players' actions (through the signal-to-interference ratio).
+Finally, in an energy market, different suppliers bid their estimated power outputs to an independent system operator (ISO) that formulates the market mechanism to determine the prices assessed to the different suppliers.
+Each supplier wants to maximize its return, which depends on its cost of production of energy, which is its private information, and the market-determined prices which depend on all the bids.